mujan5427/HTML-Notes/README.md

   * If you want to find the value of one specified cookie, you must write a JavaScript function that searches for the cookie value in the cookie string.

+  * The `Domain` and `Path` directives define the scope of the cookie.

+  * If Domain is specified, then subdomains are always included.

+    > For example, if `Domain=mozilla.org` is set, then cookies are included on subdomains like `developer.mozilla.org`.

 **[⬆ back to top](#table-of-contents)**

 <br />